 This recipe calls for tender baby back ribs and will feed up to 6 people.
 You can adjust the spice level to suit your crowd, but you should overall expect sweet and sticky ribs with a bit of a zing – just enough to make your tongue tingle.

 Are you a Pepper?
-Then check this one out right here, right now:
+Then check out this Dr Pepper ribs recipe.

 Competition Style Smoked Pork Ribs

 Even if you never smoke competitively, you can live vicariously through this recipe.
 It uses the 3-2-1 method detailed earlier, so it’s practically foolproof.
 (There are no guarantees in barbecue!)
-You’ll get to make your own dry rub and red wine-based BBQ sauce, and you’ll need a spray bottle for spritzing with apple cider vinegar.
+You’ll get to make your own dry rub and red wine-based BBQ sauce, and you’ll need a spray bottle full of apple cider vinegar as a spritz for ribs.

 The flavor profile will be sweet, but lush and juicy and mildly smoky thanks to the gentle nature of cherry.
 They also look gorgeous, with a deep mahogany color, again, partially thanks to cherry wood.
 Not only are they crowd-pleasers, but they’re also crowd-impressors.

 Ready to show your competitive nature?
-Aggressively click the link:
+Click here for the competition ribs recipe.

 Remember earlier when I said pork ribs are a blank canvas?
 This recipe for St. Louis style ribs paints them thick and colorfully!
 An otherwise traditional rub gets an exotic twist with turmeric and garam masala, both classic Indian spices.
 You’ll also create a tamarind chutney for dipping.
 It has a bit of spice, but overall it’s a sweet counterpart to the heavily seasoned ribs.